Another Night Mare

 “Have you been told by someone to ask this question to me, in order to ruffle my feathers?”
 She was angry.

-And shut went the window of the ice cream truck, bang.
+And shut went the window of the ice cream truck.

-The Ice Cream Man looked back at me from the driver’s seat window, an annoyed and disappointed expression, puckered lips, shaking head, gritted teeth, brow like a range.
-The truck slowly inched over the horizon to a song I recognized but I can’t seem to recall now—not in total or in name—but it was just the melody, of course, not the words, but if there were words, melody hiding inside them, they would have gone (only in part) something (imprecisely) like this:
+The Ice Cream Man looked back at me from the driver’s seat window, an annoyed and disappointed expression, puckered lips, shaking head, gritted teeth, furrowed brow.
+The truck inched over the horizon to a song I recognized—not in total or in name—but I heard the melody, without words.
+If there are words, hiding inside the melody, they would go something like this (imprecisely and incompletely):

 naked wraith / naked wraith / take me in / you naked wraith / walk me in a circle / throw me in a well / ebay my soul / show me hell / Naked Wraith!